NxPKG/khulnasoft-docs/content/cloudflare-one/insights/logs/audit-logs.md

 ## Per-request audit Logs

 Users who have authenticated through Access have access to authorized URL paths for the duration of their session.
-Cloudflare provides several ways to audit these requests.
+Khulnasoft provides several ways to audit these requests.

-### Using Cloudflare Logs
+### Using Khulnasoft Logs

-Enterprise customers have access to detailed logs of HTTP requests on their Cloudflare dashboard.
-Enterprise customers also have access to Cloudflare's Logpush service, which can be configured from the Cloudflare dashboard or API.
-For more information about Cloudflare HTTP logging, refer to [Cloudflare Logs](/logs/).
+Enterprise customers have access to detailed logs of HTTP requests on their Khulnasoft dashboard.
+Enterprise customers also have access to Khulnasoft's Logpush service, which can be configured from the Khulnasoft dashboard or API.
+For more information about Khulnasoft HTTP logging, refer to [Khulnasoft Logs](/logs/).

-Once a member of your team authenticates to reach a resource behind Access, Cloudflare generates a token for that user that contains their SSO identity.
+Once a member of your team authenticates to reach a resource behind Access, Khulnasoft generates a token for that user that contains their SSO identity.
 The token is structured as a {{<glossary-tooltip term_id="JSON web token">}}JSON Web Token (JWT){{</glossary-tooltip>}}.
-Cloudflare relies on an RSA Signature with SHA-256, or RS256, an asymmetric algorithm, to perform that signature.
-Cloudflare also makes the public key available, so that you can validate their authenticity, as well.
+Khulnasoft relies on an RSA Signature with SHA-256, or RS256, an asymmetric algorithm, to perform that signature.
+Khulnasoft also makes the public key available, so that you can validate their authenticity, as well.

 When a user requests a given URL, Access appends the user identity from that token as a request header, which we then log as the request passes through our network.
-Your team can collect these logs in your preferred third-party Security information and event management (SIEM) software or storage destination by using [Cloudflare Logpush](/cloudflare-one/insights/logs/logpush/).
+Your team can collect these logs in your preferred third-party Security information and event management (SIEM) software or storage destination by using [Khulnasoft Logpush](/cloudflare-one/insights/logs/logpush/).
 When enabled with the Access user identity field, the logs will export to your systems as JSON similar to the logs below.

 ```json
 {